 Ingredients

-- Sun-dried tomatoes packed in olive oil: If you want to use dehydrated tomatoes instead, be sure to reconstitute them in hot water first.
-However, I recommend the ones in a jar of olive oil for best taste and texture.
+- Sun-dried tomato packed in olive oil: I recommend these over the dehydrated ones for the best taste and texture.

 Instructions

-- Place the garlic, beans, 2 tablespoons of aquafaba, olive oil, lemon juice, sun-dried tomatoes, and oregano in the food processor bowl.
+- Add the beans, a couple tablespoons of aquafaba, sun-dried tomatoes, olive oil, lemon juice, garlic, and oregano to the food processor bowl.

 - Process, scraping down the sides of the bowl with a spatula, as needed.